 If the eardrum does not heal itself, surgery may be required to repair the perforation.

-To help reduce your chance a ruptured eardrum:
+To help reduce your chance of a ruptured eardrum:

-- Do not stick Q-tips and other objects inside the ear
+- Do not stick cotton swabs or other objects inside the ear

 - Treat ear infections promptly and thoroughly

 - Avoid scuba diving when you have cold or allergy symptoms

 American Academy of Otolaryngology—Head and Neck Surgery http://www.entnet.org

 Family Doctor—American Academy of Family Physicians http://familydoctor.org